ErlingWis/restAtHome/README.md

 # restAtHome

-CLI configurable JSON based REST API for simple projects.
+simple CLI configurable JSON based REST API.
+For when you just need to store some JSON in a database.

 **Powered by**